President and Chief Executive Officer

 Sarah graduated from the College of Charleston with a BS in Sociology.
 She began her journey in animal welfare at a nationally recognized no-kill animal shelter in Charlottesville, VA.
 She has since incorporated her experiences in animal sheltering, small animal general practice, and non-profit spay/neuter clinic operations to lead an organization that continues to have a remarkable impact on the lives of animals and the community.

-Sarah lives in historic Herndon with her musically talented and tech-savvy husband, Tyler, and their goofy rescue pup, Cooper.
+Sarah lives in New Market with her musically talented and tech-savvy husband, Tyler, and their goofy rescue pup, Cooper.

 Emily Beichel, DVM